Reb Brown

-Robert Edward Brown (born April 29, 1948), known professionally as Reb Brown, is an American actor.
+Robert Edward "Reb" Brown (born April 29, 1948) is an American actor.
 Born in the Los Angeles area, Brown played football in high school and college.
 He first appeared on film and television in the early 1970s, playing minor or supporting roles up until 1979, where he played Captain America in two made-for-TV films.

 Following this, Brown played supporting roles in major Hollywood productions, his most notable being Ted Kotcheff's Uncommon Valor which was a box-office success.
 Also during this time Brown played many lead roles in genre films including: Yor, the Hunter from the Future (1983), Howling II: Your Sister Is a Werewolf (1985), Strike Commando (1987), Space Mutiny (1988), Robowar (1988), Flight of the Intruder (1991), among others.
 Brown's most significant role of that era was in Philippe Mora's Australian film Death of a Soldier.
 Based on a true story, he plays Private Edward Leonski.
 His performance was critically acclaimed, and was nominated for Best Lead Actor in a Dramatic Role by the Australian Film Institute.

 In the 1990s, Brown went on a hiatus and started to act again in 2012.